denysdovhan/smart-home/docs/index.md

 I can't disassemble anything and use custom switches or sockets.
 It means I can change only easily accessible parts, like bulbs.

 ## Future Plans

-In the nearest future, my main focuses are:

-- Migrating to Docker images.
-This will allow me to install custom software on my Raspberry Pi.
-Though I will be responsible for maintenance and backing up.
-- Installing Plex on the server with an external HDD for storing media.

 I have a [public Notion board](https://www.notion.so/denysdovhan/f09ea06da5db4cfa84d3ca50417b93b2?v=5fccab53c2fd4ac188ee0b92c2ca1cb9) with ideas and tasks for my smart home.
 You can follow and comment my plans there.